senner007/Music-theory-quiz/Readme.md

 ## Music theory mastery

 ### Introduction:
-Train your ears to recognize melodic and harmonic patterns with ear training and theory exercises.
-Develop your ability to distinguish different musical elements, enhancing your improvisational skills and enabling you to play by ear with greater accuracy and fluency.
+Train your understanding of melodic and harmonic patterns with ear training and theory exercises.
+Develop your ability to distinguish different musical elements to enhance your analytical and improvisational skills.
-Learn to audiate musical elements, structures, pitches and harmony without using an instrument.
+Learn to audiate patterns, counterpoint, melodies and harmony in relation to polyphonic/contrapuntal music.
-Hear and produce diatonic relationships in your mind.

 ### Current status:
 Working.
 Executable release pending